People Clerk can create a free letter to help you get paid back.Create Letter

 Can You Go to The Police If Someone Owes You Money?

 You may go and report this matter to the police but they will probably tell you it is a civil matter and they can’t handle it.
 Unless the matter also involves violence or an immediate threat there is really not much that the police can do for you if someone owes you money on a loan.

 More likely, the police will direct you to sue them in court, and depending on the amount you are owed you can file the lawsuit in small claims court.

 Using Empathy As a Way of Getting Paid Back

 What should you do when the person that owes you money is a friend or someone close to you?
 If the person that owes you money is a friend, family member, or someone you are close to, try to influence them to be more empathetic with what you are going through.
 You trusted them to pay you back after you lent them money.
 You may not have been doing so well yourself but knew they needed the money more than you did.
 Show them and explain to them how you feel.

 Here are some examples:

-- You lent your friend money to buy a car so she could finally drive to work.
-You now are struggling to pay your bills because you were expecting her to pay you back by now.
+You lent your friend money to buy a car so she could finally drive to work.
+You are now struggling to pay your bills because you were expecting her to pay you back by now.
 Show your friend your unpaid bills or any debt collector notices.